Plain English Web Glossary

 Dialup Modem

-Currently the most widespread form of Internet connection for the home user.
+Historically the most widespread form of Internet connection for the home user.
 This is a connection from your computer using a modem over standard telephone lines.
 A modem is simply a device to let your computer talk over the phone line.

 Download